ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 # Changes between Revisions

-   v03 - v04
+   v02 - v03

-   * Cross-checking terminology across NMOP drafts.
+   * Cross-checking terminology across NMOP drafts based on Adrian's comments.

+   * Align with the Terminology draft based on Thomas's comments.

    * Clarify the relation between the Network Incident, and Customer Incident.